anilzen/QTHub/content/publication/2024-Arvidsson-etal/index.md

 ---
-title: Properties and Applications of the Kirkwood-Dirac Distribution
+title: Properties and applications of the Kirkwood-Dirac distribution
 subtitle: ''
 summary: ''
 authors: